V/Line G class: Features

 The G class featured imported General Motors-Electro-Motive Division technology (prime mover, alternator and traction motors) on a locally designed frame and body.
 Major advances introduced with the class included cab air conditioning, onboard toilet, Trimount type high adhesion bogies, and Super Series wheel creep control to enable heavier loads to be hauled.
 The locomotives were designed to be of minimum mass, allowing a higher fuel load.
 The body consists of two side trusses with load bearing supports, roofbows and integral cabs.
 The side panels are made of fibreglass for the minimum weight, with various accessories mounted in removable roof hatches.

 The first five units were fitted with carbody pressurisation, as fitted to many other Australian National locomotives for operation in the dusty outback areas they operated in.
 Differences in the subsequent units included the fitting of double blade windscreen wipers, lowering of the multiple-unit jumper receptacle, and the changing of the marker light orientation from vertical to horizontal.
-Recent years have seen many of the class fitted with on line refuelling, and working from Melbourne to Perth on the SCT Logistics service.
+Recent years have seen many of the class fitted with in line refuelling, and working from Melbourne to Perth on the SCT Logistics service.